UPM-ROB-Lab/Vision-basedSensor/README.md

 # A Novel Bonnet Polishing Approach with a Vision-Based Sensor for In-Situ Characterization of Contact Force and Pose Misalignment

-Created by Feiyu Zhang, Jieji Ren, Yufeng Yuan, Mengqi Rao, S.K.
-Ong, Yuehong Yin
+Created by Feiyu Zhang, Jieji Ren, Yufeng Yuan, Mengqi Rao, Yuehong Yin

 ## Introduction